ernestas/zendamf-for-kohana/README.md

             }
         }

-3. Also you can use the setCall method, i.e.
+3. Also you can use the setClass method, i.e.

-        class Controller_Gateway extends Controller_Amf
+        class Controller_Amf extends Zendamf_Controller_Amf
         {
             public function action_index()
             {